 We are able to charge for activities known as ‘optional extras’.
 In these cases, schools can charge for providing materials, books, instruments or equipment.
 The following are optional extras:

+Education provided outside of school time that is not part of:

+The National Curriculum

+A syllabus for a prescribed public examination that the student is being prepared for at the school

+Religious education

 Examination entry fee(s) if the registered pupil has not been prepared for the examination(s) at the school